janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

     The application of an algorithm that will cluster NFTs of similar scores around certain prices, and then by extension, cluster groups of NFTs between prices.
     The clusters thus obtained can be considered as groups of NFTs around and between prices defined by the market.

-Without a doubt, there will see outliers on the price curve, some NFTs with a higher score will be cheaper than some with a lower score.
+Without a doubt, there will be outliers on the price curve, some NFTs with a higher score will be cheaper than some with a lower score.
 In this case, the user will judge for himself...

 The determination of the future price will be done by simple calculation of trajectory applied on the clusters, past prices' history will be take into account.